harvzor/fusion-markup-language/README.md

 ## Why?

-When it comes to markup languages, developers are spoiled with choice:
+When it comes to markup languages, developers are spoiled with choice, such as `csv`, `xml`, `json`, `yaml` and `toml`.
+But why should we pick one?

-- csv
-- xml
-- json
-- yaml
-- toml

-It can be hard to decide which one to choose when starting with a project.

 Fusion Markup Language attempts to provide a one-format-fits-all solution.

+Just remember, when in doubt, think FML!